Frequently Asked Questions

 What type of investments are used?

 We use only investments with which you are comfortable.
 For most of our clients, this means mutual funds, ETFs, individual bonds, and stocks.
-We develop a financial strategy and manage your investments using a proven, six-step process.
+We develop a financial strategy and manage your investments using a proven, five-step process.
 This ensures that we are constantly evaluating your needs and adapting our strategy accordingly.
 See Investment Choices for a full list of options.

 Can I get a 529 College Plan for my children through you?

 Yes, we can open 529 Plans for your children and your grandchildren.
 We use the 529 Plan offered by American Funds.
 It is rated highly because of its low cost, large number of investment choices and consistently good performance.
 If you already have a 529 Plan, we will be glad to manage it for you or, if advantageous to you, we can move it to the American Funds plan.

 For a summary of 529 College Plans, go to our newsletter, 529 Plans – Summary

 Your account positions, transactions and balances are updated every second throughout the day.
 You can easily view all details of your account online on our secure website.